patnhicks/delivery_delay_prediction/README.md

 the US Dept of Transportation (DOT) Bureau of Transportation Statistics.

-The goal of the Delay Delivery Prediction project is a decision-support model that identifies operations drivers of delay and supports proactive and effective mittigation strategies.
+The goal of the Delay Delivery Prediction project is a decision-support model that identifies operations drivers of delay and supports proactive and effective mitigation strategies.

 ### Business Problem